Manage public session devices

 Guest browsing is useful for quickly browsing the web.
 However, with guest browsing, you can’t preconfigure apps, limit the session length, enforce a variety of security policies, or manage sessions in a way most businesses and schools require. public session browsing allows you to enforce many user policies without requiring each user to sign in.

 Public sessions can be set up on any Chrome device that has the management console.
-If you’re having difficulties, please update the device to the latest version of Chrome OS.
-Learn more about managed Chrome devices, and contact our sales team if you’re interested in purchasing devices or management licenses.
+If you’re having trouble, try updating the device to the latest version of Chrome OS.
+Learn more about managed Chrome devices.
+Contact our sales team if you’re interested in purchasing devices or licenses.

 What security features are built into public sessions?